Nottingham Forest betting odds are amongst the most popular to bet on, particularly with fans of betting on the Championship.

 The current Nottingham Forest player of the year is Dorus de Vries.
 Both Stuart Pearce and Des Walker won the Nottingham Forest player of the year award three times in their career.

 Previous Nottingham Forest squads have contained a whole host of international players.
 A total of 37 Nottingham Forest footballers have won England international caps while playing club football with Forest.
-16 Forest players have represented Wales, 18 Nottingham Forest players have played for Northern Ireland, nine have played for Scotland, six for the Republic of Ireland, four have represented Norway, three have played for Holland, two have represented Iceland, two have represented Switzerland, two have represented Australia, and the countries of Jamaica, Algeria, Antigua and Barbuda, Canada, Chile, Croatia, Ghana, Poland, Trinidad and Tobago, USA, and Lithuania have all had one representative of Nottingham Forest play international football for them.
+16 Forest players have represented Wales, 18 Nottingham Forest players have played for Northern Ireland, ten have played for Scotland, seven for the Republic of Ireland, four have represented Norway, three have played for Holland, two have represented Iceland, two have represented Switzerland, two have represented Australia, and the countries of Jamaica, Gambia, Algeria, Antigua and Barbuda, Canada, Chile, Croatia, Ghana, Poland, Trinidad and Tobago, USA, Zimbabwe, Greece, Finland, Serbia and Lithuania have all had one representative of Nottingham Forest play international football for them.

 The most internationally capped player whilst at Nottingham Forest is Stuart Pearce, who won 76 of his 78 England caps while playing his club football with Forest.